divya-anand-05/divya-anand-05.github.io/README.md

 ![Portfolio Banner](./banner.png)

 Welcome to my personal portfolio website!
 This project showcases who I am, what I do, and how to get in touch with me.
-Built using HTML and CSS, it’s designed to be responsive and stylish.
+Built using **HTML** , **CSS** and **JavaScript**, it’s designed to be responsive and stylish.

 ## 🚀 Features